 A dental abscess is a bacterial infection that can be painful or not, and usually containing pus.
 This type of infection is usually located in the edge of the root of a tooth, or at the gum level around a tooth.

-For an abscess to develop, a tooth must either brake, or have tooth decay which would have reached the pulp, the central cavity of the tooth.
+For an abscess to develop, a tooth must either break, or have tooth decay which would have reached the pulp, the central cavity of the tooth.
 If the infection comes from the gums, the abscess occurs due to periodontitis (gum disease).
 If not treated, A dental abscess can reach the jawbone and cause severe complications.

 The main symptom of a dental abscess is an acute and intense pain from the infected tooth.
 There may be long periods without pain, that can go on for days or months before you notice that you have an abscess.
 Other symptoms can also be noted:

 - Redness and swelling of the gums

 - A significant amount of green and foul-smelling pus that eventually drifts out and the pain stops right after.

 If a dental abscess is not treated, it can lead to serious complications that can affect a person’s health dramatically and that sometimes can even be fatal: